Wednesday, March 11, 2026

 By this time everyone but a spoiled and stubborn Pharaoh sees the wisdom in giving in to the Israelites.

-(NIV footnotes: In verse 10 "Clearly you are bent on evil" could be translated, "Be careful, trouble is in store for you!"
-Pharaoh's statement includes a threat.)
+The Hebrew at the end of verse 10 is difficult.
+It translates, word-for-word, as "beware for evil is before the face."
+The NIV translates it as "Clearly you are bent on evil" but allows that it could be translated, "Be careful, trouble is in store for you!"
+Alter argues that Pharaoh's statement includes a threat -- that Moses and Aaron are walking into trouble.

 And the LORD said to Moses, "Stretch out your hand over Egypt so that locusts will swarm over the land and devour everything growing in the fields, everything left by the hail."